scott45/Docker-work/README.md

 > covers a number of topics (introductory)

-> makefile, docker images and containers, nginx, volumes, CI&CD
+> makefile, docker images and containers, nginx, volumes, CI&CD and ansible